Outdoor adventures and soothing hot springs

 Take a day trip to the majestic Hidaka Mountains, which extend south of Obihiro to Cape Erimo and Hokkaido's stunning east coast.

-To the northeast of Obihiro, the Tokachi plain stretches up to the Tokachi Mountains and Daisetsuzan National Park.
+To the northwest of Obihiro, the Tokachi plain stretches up to the Tokachi Mountains and Daisetsuzan National Park.
 Tomamu and Sahoro, two excellent ski resorts, are just a one hour drive from Obihiro.
-To the northwest, relish the quiet beauty of Lake Shikaribetsu, the highest lake in Hokkaido, or soak in the mineral-rich waters of Nukabira Gensenkyo near Lake Nukabira.
+To the north, relish the quiet beauty of Lake Shikaribetsu, the highest lake in Hokkaido, or soak in the mineral-rich waters of Nukabira Gensenkyo near Lake Nukabira.